 I believe it’s not about how busy you are, it’s about effectiveness: trying to avoid all the time-wasting trivia and focusing on the important stuff.
 A lion sleeps for over 18 hours day, and yet is still the undisputed king of the beasts.
 It is the master of minimal effort, maximum return.
 This is at the heart of Sleeping Lion – keeping things simply but having a big impact.

-I’ve had the pleasure and privilege of working with some great companies over the years (both in full time employment and as Sleeping Lion).
+I’ve had the pleasure and privilege of working with some great companies over the years.